 And if you’d like to stay up to date with the progress on the new book (plus be in to nab ARCs when they’re ready!), sign up for the newsletter and make sure you’re following me on Facebook, Twitter, and Instagram.

-If you haven’t read Beaufort’s first cozy mysteries yet, Baking Bad and Yule Be Sorry are both available in ebook and paperback – you can even get the ISBNs off the book page and ask your local independent bookshop if they can order them in for you!
+If you haven’t read Beaufort’s first cozy mysteries yet, Baking Bad and Yule Be Sorry are both available in ebook and paperback from your favourite retailers – and head to the books page to discover the rest of the series!